 Federalist and American Queen Anne architecture are my two favorite architectural styles, and are two of the US’ major historical styles.

-In the early years of this country, there was a deliberate push to create a national identity: other countries had hundreds, thousands of years of history and tradition behind them, but we were starting from scratch.
+In the early years of this country, there was a deliberate push to create a national identity: other countries had hundreds, often thousands of years of history and tradition behind them, but we were starting from scratch.
 Among the things we sought to create was a national architecture, so we created the Federalist style.
 It was influenced by the greater Neoclassical style popular across the West at the time—symmetrical, geometrical, winged buildings with Greco-Roman influence.
 But the Federalist style has less flourish, with a more hardy and practical look, being made of brick.
 Occasionally it sports eagle motifs.

-The American Queen Anne style came later in the 1800's.
-Of all the world's architectural styles, I think this is one of the most charming and distinctive, with its bright colors, lacy gable roofs, paned turrets, bay windows, and generous, shaded porches.
-Many Queen Anne homes look as though they're from a fairy tale.
+The American Queen Anne style came later in the 1800s.
+Of all the world’s architectural styles, I think this is one of the most charming and distinctive, with its bright colors, lacy gable roofs, paned turrets, bay windows, and generous, shaded porches.
+Many Queen Anne homes look as though they’re from a fairy tale.

 Both styles are most found in historical cities across the country, but I associate them most strongly with New England, where I grew up, and which is a place I remember fondly.
 (I currently reside in Florida.)
-There are some other elements on this site that nod to this nostalgia.

 Page created March 15, 2024.
-Last updated March 15, 2024.
+Last updated June 12, 2024.

 Hover over the images for their credits.